SaintPatrickComputerScience17-18/Sophomore-Junior-Final-Example/README.md

 # Sophomore-Junior-Final-Example
-An example of my Sonic the Hedgehog website
+An example of my Sonic the Hedgehog website.
+Download the folder, unzip it, then click on the index.html file to view.